Chemistry in Cambridge supports fundamental science of the highest quality in a first class environment.

 Most staff participate in more than one RIG; this interaction benefits research in all of the groups.
 You can find out more about the RIGs on the Department's Research pages.

-The Chemistry Department also participates in collaborations with other Cambridge University departments, as well as other universities and industry.
+The Chemistry Department has internal and external collaborations with other Cambridge University departments, universities and industry.
 To find out more about some of these collaborations, please click on the links below:

 - The BP International Centre for Advanced Materials